 Since we service a large regional section of southeastern Massachusetts, we evaluate the most current conditions and use the best information available to project anticipated conditions.
 Given the nature of our large geographic region, conditions in one area often may differ significantly from other areas.
-Decisions to close or delay the opening of school considers this information and the safety of our entire school community.
-Parents also should consider the conditions in their local area and to determine whether travel is safe and reasonable.
+This is considered when making decisions to close or delay the opening of school, with the safety of our entire school community in mind.
+Parents/guardians should also consider the conditions in their local area and determine whether travel to school is safe and reasonable.

 If the district is closed or opening is delayed due to inclement weather, a power outage, or other issues, the district will send a phone notification to primary phone numbers and email addresses listed in the school district database.
 The district will also post this information on the school’s website, Facebook, and Twitter pages.
 Local television stations also will announce this information.
 Families can find information through the following media outlets: